 - NURSG 519: Family Health Promotion in Primary Care (5); 150 clinical contact hours

 - NURSG 535: Management of Common Problems in Primary Care (6); 225 clinical contact hours

 - NURSG 536: Management of Complex Problems in Primary Care (6); 225 clinical contact hours

 - bachelor's degree in nursing (BSN)

-- current enrollment in the MSN program at Saint Xavier (the certificate will not be awarded until completion of the MSN degree).
+- current enrollment in the MSN program at Saint Xavier (NURS 551 must be taken after successful completion of the MSN degree)

 Course content and activities reflect best practices in nursing education.
 The curriculum incorporates the Core Competencies of Nurse Educators© as defined by the National League for Nursing (NLN).
 Threaded throughout the courses are three core concepts that are essential to effective teaching of nursing students: clinical decision-making, communication and cultural competence.

 |NURSG 550:||Concepts, Theories and Issues in Nursing Education||(2)|